Dallinger/Griduniverse/CONFIG.md

 relative_deprivation
 --------------------

-When food is cosumed, multiply food reward by this factor to get total reward.
+When food is consumed, multiply food reward by this factor to get total reward.
 Defaults to 1.

 frequency_dependence
 --------------------

-The value here is used to calculate a payoff to add to the players score according to the frequency of their color.
+The value here is used to calculate a payoff to add to the player's score according to the frequency of their color.
 Higher values mean higher payoff.
 The default is 0.